Ph4sm4/SHA256/README.md

 };
 ```

-which does exactly what you would expect - hashes the provided string with SHA256 algorithm
+which does exactly what you would expect - hashes the provided string with SHA256 algorithm.